 Earlville is a tiny village located in the state of New York.
-With a population of 781 people and just one neighborhood, Earlville is the 804th largest community in New York.
-Earlville has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 772 people and just one neighborhood, Earlville is the 804th largest community in New York.
+Much of the housing stock in Earlville was built prior to World War II, making it one of the older and more historic villages in the country.

 Earlville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Earlville is a village of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Earlville who work in law enforcement and fire fighting (11.17%), management occupations (10.03%), and office and administrative support (9.74%).